wilsonmar/wilsonmar.github.io/_posts/2017-05-09-selenium-setup.md

    cd Selenium-samples
    </strong></tt>

-0. Look at the root layer of the repository.
+0. Select a folder:

-   <tt><strong>cd Selenium-samples
+   <tt><strong>cd Python-soup
    </strong></tt>

+   Look at the root layer of the repository.
    These files are there for use with Eclipse IDE:

    * .classpath